kasandrop/ticket-platform/README.md

 The Config Server centralizes configuration management for all microservices, simplifying application maintenance and consistency across environments.

-### Discovery Server
+### Discovery Server  Eureka Server

-The Discovery Server provides service registration and discovery, enabling seamless service-to-service communication within the microservices ecosystem.
+In essence, the Eureka Server simplifies the management of microservices in a Spring Boot environment by supporting service discovery and registration, load balancing, and health checks.
+It’s a crucial component in modern microservices architectures.

 ### Student Microservice